Goktug8810/leetcode-solutions/README.md

 The purpose of this repository is to track my progress solving algorithm and data structure problems on LeetCode, and to showcase clean and efficient JavaScript solutions.

-## Project Structure
+## Folder Structure Explanation

-- `solutions/`: Contains daily problem solutions.
+- `solutions/`: Contains problem solutions.
+- `algorithm-analysis/`: Contains files related to algorithm analysis, including space and time complexity explanations.
+- `algorithm-analysis-examples/`: Contains examples of algorithm analysis.
+- `alan-karmasikligi(space-complexity).txt`: Explains space complexity in Turkish.
+- `zaman-karmasikligi(time-complexity).txt`: Explains time complexity in Turkish.

 ## Daily Problem List